fvdm/nodejs-geoip2ws/README.md

 error message           | description                      | additional
 ----------------------- | -------------------------------- | --------------------
 no userId or licenseKey | You did not set your credentials |
-request failed          | A request error occured          | `err.error`
-request timeout         | Request took too long            |
+invalid service         | The service name is invalid      | no credits used invalid ip              | The IP-address is invalid        | no credits used request failed          | A request error occured          | `err.error` request timeout         | Request took too long            |
 request dropped         | API cancelled the request        |